 Q: What types of questions can I ask Amazon Kendra?

 - Descriptive questions: “How do I connect my Echo Plus to my network?” or “How do I obtain tax benefits for lower income families?” where the answer could be a sentence, passage, or an entire document.

-- Keyword searches: “Fitbit waterproof” or “Honda warranty”, where the intent and scope are not very clear.
+- Keyword searches: “Health Benefits” or “IT Help Desk”, where the intent and scope are not very clear.
 Kendra will leverage its deep learning models to return relevant documents in these cases.

 Q: What if my data does not contain the precise answer Amazon Kendra is looking for?

 A: When your data does not contain a precise answer to a question, Kendra returns a list of the most relevant documents ranked by its deep learning models.

 Q: What types of questions will Amazon Kendra be unable to answer?

 A: Kendra does not yet support questions for which the answers require cross-document passage aggregation or calculations.

 Q: How do developers get up and running with Amazon Kendra?

 A: The Kendra console provides the easiest way to get started.
 You can point Kendra at unstructured and semi-structured documents like FAQs stored in S3.
 After ingestion, you can start testing Kendra by typing queries directly in the “search” section of the console.
-You can then deploy Kendra search in two easy ways: (1) use the visual UI editor in our Experience Builder (no code required), or (2) implement the Amazon Kendra API using a few lines of code, or by copying short code samples from the reference implementations to replicate specific functionality.
+You can then deploy Kendra search in two easy ways: (1) use the visual UI editor in our Experience Builder (no code required), or (2) implement the Amazon Kendra API using a few lines of code, or by copying code samples provided in the console to speed up API implementation.

 Q: How can I customize Amazon Kendra to better fit my company’s domain or business specialty?

-A: Kendra offers domain specific expertise for IT, pharma, insurance, oil and gas, industrial, financial services, legal, media and entertainment, travel and hospitality, health, human resources, news, telecommunications, mining, food and beverage, and automotive.
+A: Kendra offers domain specific expertise for IT, pharma, insurance, energy, industrial, financial services, legal, media and entertainment, travel and hospitality, health, human resources, news, telecommunications, and automotive.
 You can further fine tune and extend Kendra's domain-specific understanding by providing your own synonym lists (coming soon).
 You just upload a file with your specific terminology and Kendra will use these synonyms to enrich user searches.